-Yale University also produced four winners with both Meryl Streep (The Iron Lady, 2012) and Frances McDormand (Fargo, 1997) receiving a master of fine arts from the university, and Jodie Foster (Silence of the Lambs, 1992) choosing to study an English literature degree there.
+Yale University also produced four winners with both Meryl Streep (The Iron Lady, 2012) and Frances McDormand (Fargo, 1997, Three Billboards Outside Ebbing, Missouri, 2018) receiving a master of fine arts from the university, and Jodie Foster (Silence of the Lambs, 1992) choosing to study an English literature degree there.
 Paul Newman (The Colour of Money, 1987) also attended Yale University's school of drama for a year.

 The University of Cambridge was responsible for producing two winners, Eddie Redmayne (The Theory of Everything, 2015) and Emma Thompson (Howard’s End, 1993).
 Interestingly, neither chose to study drama opting instead for history of art and English literature degrees respectively.